Graph Learning: Spatiotemporal Graph Learning

+Data in real-world scenarios often come from different sources.
 Multimodal fusion aims to integrate information from diverse data sources, such as visual, textual, and acoustic data.
 However, multimodal data often exhibits intricate relational dependencies, including both inter-modal and intra-modal correlations.
 Traditional multimodal learning methods that rely on basic modality alignment and simple fusion techniques often fail to effectively capture and integrate the rich, complementary information across different modalities.
 To address this challenge, multimodal graph learning has emerged as a powerful approach~\citep{ektefaie2023multimodal,peng2024learning,xie2024multimodal,he2025unigraph2}.
 It leverages graph structures to model and learn the intricate inter-modal and intra-modal correlations, enabling a more nuanced integration of multimodal data.

 Compared to other types of multimodal learning, where data typically follows a consistent and well-defined structure, multimodal graph learning deals with the challenge of processing and fusing data with complex and heterogeneous graph topologies.
 This complexity is further amplified when the graph structure varies between different modalities.
 As a result, numerous studies have been proposed to address these challenges in multimodal graph learning, targeting a wide range of tasks such as recommendation, medical diagnosis, and knowledge graph completion~\citep{kim2023heterogeneous,zhao2024deep,ai2024gcn,peng2024mbgt}.
 According to the structural characteristics of multimodal data, we classify multimodal graph learning into two categories: graph-driven multimodal learning and learning on multimodal graphs.
 Section~\ref{mgl1} and Section~\ref{mgl2} will explore these approaches in detail.